itsjunetime/smserver_receiver/README.md

 ### Acknowledged Issues
 - Not all messages are shown; only about 20% of the loaded messages can be displayed.
+- Occasionally, the messages box will spontaneously scroll about halfway up.

 ## Settings variables:
 - ip: This contains the private IP of your host device, as a string.
 Should start with '192.168' or '10.10'.